The statements in bold below were taken from an article published in a community newspaper: Constantiaberg Bulletin on 1 Sep 2016

 A cell phone irradiates you only when you want it to [choice], a cell phone tower irradiates you when the service provider wants it to!

-Also note that microwave radiation intensities can be a trillion to a quintillion times higher than natural background levels (based on actual measurements, Johansson 1997)
+Also note that microwave radiation intensities can be a trillion to a quintillion times higher than natural background levels with normal seismic activity (based on actual measurements, Johansson 1997)

 “There is no evidence to indicate health risks from cell masts”